CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

 1. In the new tab, most of the prompts will automatically fill in for you.
 Leave default for the owner, as you have already logged into GitHub to host the repository **(1)**.
 Select **Public** repository **(2)** and click the **Create repository** **(3)** button at the bottom of the form.

    ![](../media/skills-new-repo.png)

+   >**Note**: If the repository is already exists, please delete the existing one and perform the above step again.

 1. After your new repository is created, wait about 20 seconds and then refresh the page.